fcortese2/Groundfish-Website/index.md

 After adding the items, you must specify which fields will be included in the virtual database.
 You can do so by clicking the *+* button under the *DATABASE FIELDS* section of the same inspector.
 If the field name has been entered correctly, a tick will appear next to the entry.
 If it has not been entered correctly, an error message and a cross will appear, as well as play mode exiting as soon as you try to enter play mode in-engine.
 Please remember to specify the datatype of the field correctly.

-The only available datatypes are currently `string, int, float` and `bool`.
+The only available datatypes are currently `string`, `int`, `float` and `bool`.

 ![Specifying fields](https://fcortese2.github.io/Groundfish-Website/FieldsSelection.PNG)

+Should you need to add further fields to the database which cannot be converted to a basic type such as `int`, `float`, `bool` and `string`, navigate to the scene object called *DBTools -- Reflector*.
+In this object's inspector window, proceed to select one of the following types from the drop-down menu : `Texture2D`, `Sprite` or `GameObject`.
+Currently these are the only unity-specific types which can be stored in the virtual database, but more will be added at a later stage.

 ```markdown